infrasonar/docs/docs/collectors/services/paloalto.md

 # Palo Alto

-:construction: The Palo Alto probe is under development and only available as part of our beta program.
+:construction: The Palo Alto service is under development and only available as part of our beta program.

 Please [contact us](../../images/contact_us.png) if you want to join this beta.